-- 12.-(1) Partner States may establish or designate organisations to function as test laboratories to provide scientific and technical srvices. - (2) Where a test laboratory is established or designated under section 12(1), it shall- - (a) supply information on analysis methods and comparative testing to other laboratories; - (b) co-ordinate the development of new analytical methods. - (c) organise and participate in inter-laboratory comparisons and proficiency testing schemes between various national, regional and international laboratories; - (d) ensure that certified reference materials in strategic areas, for quality control, are available; - (e) ensure that adequate and comptent staff is available; and - (f) pursue accreditation. - (3) Partner States shall ensure that test laboratories established or designated under section 12(1)- - (a) have qualified staff with sufficient knowledge of the relevant techniques; - (b) have sufficient resources for carrying out the relevant tasks; - (c) have suitable infrastructure to enable them to perform the required tests; and - (d) operate quality management systems in accordance with the relevant international standards. - (4) Where a designated test laboratory of a Partner States is accredited, the other Partner States shall accept the test results and test reports of that test laboratory.
+- (2) Where a test laboratory is established or designated under section 12 (1), it shall - - (a) supply information on analytical methods and comparative testing to other laboratories; - (b) co-ordinate the development of new analytical methods;

-- (5) Where a designated test laboratory of a Partner State is not accredited, the other Partner States may accept the test results and test reports from that laboratory by agreement. - 13.-(1) An East African Standard shall be developed jointly by the national standards bodies of the Partner States.
+- (c) organize and participate in inter-laboratory comparisons and proficiency testing schemes between various national, regional and international laboratories; - (d) ensure that certified reference materials in strategic areas, for quality control, are available; - (e) ensure that adequate and competent staff is available; and - (f) pursue accreditation. - (3) Partner States shall ensure that test laboratories established or designated under section 12(1)- - (a) have qualified staff with sufficient knowledge of the relevant techniques; - (b) have sufficient resources for carrying out the relevant tasks; - (c) have suitable infrastructure to enable them to perform the required tests; and - (d) operate quality management systems in accordance with the relevant international standards. - .
+(4) Where a designated test laboratory of a Partner States is accredited, the other Partner States shall accept the test results and test reports of that test laboratory. - (5) Where a designated test laboratory of a Partner State is not accredited, the other Partner States may accept the test results and test reports from that laboratory by agreement.

-Development of East African Standard
+Development of East African Standards